ccallawa/alyvix_doc/test_case_protocol.rst

    * Why is there a second (or even third) screenshot in the .json file?
 Is it a dump of the entire screen when a component was detected?
+   * Need to nail down the terminology of "protocol" as in "test case protocol"